 Addison E. Verrill said of George that he "was bright and talented when young, and studied to enter college, but became dissipated and very blasphemous later in life."
 His wife Sarah, wrote Verrill, was "worthy of a better husband."13 There is some evidence that George's decline was more than financial.
 In 1876 he was president of the Locke's Mills Reform Club—a chapter of the Iron Clads temperance group.
 That year one hundred members signed their names to the club's "iron clad pledge."
 Five years later, while running the hotel in Locke's Mills, George pleaded guilty to unlawfully selling intoxicating liquors, and was fined $100.14 The indictment was handed down while he was midway through his final term as a Greenwood selectman.
 A few months after the end of his term, 552 acres still owned by George were auctioned off by the town for his failure to pay $13.02 in taxes.15 It was around this time that George removed to Portland, where he died on Leap Day, 1896.
 The Portland city clerk recorded his occupation as "Retired," but the Greenwood town clerk—who for some reason returned his own copy of the death record to the state a year later—gave his occupation as "Lofer."
 The cause of death—"Deseased Liver & Blood Poisning"—suggests that George's "iron clad pledge" had shattered long before.

-George W. Patch was laid to rest in Patch Mountain Cemetery, his grave left unmarked.
-It was only after he was safely in the ground that the story of his father's buried treasure spread beyond Greenwood.
+Both death records state that George W. Patch was laid to rest in Greenwood, but his name was engraved on a stone in South Portland, possibly after the death of his widow in 1900.
+Only after he was safely in the ground did the story of his father's buried treasure spread beyond Greenwood.

-The story goes on to suggest that a man, some fifty years later, came by with a tool for finding gold and succeeded in his search.
-"There is no absolute proof of the story," according to Swift, "although Agnes Peabody, wife of Oscar L. Peabody, saw a strange man hunting around the old cellar hole about that time."
+Harry M. Swift reported that a man, decades later, came by with a tool for finding gold and succeeded in his search.
+"There is no absolute proof of the story," according to Swift, "although Agnes Peabody, wife of Oscar L. Peabody, saw a strange man hunting around the old cellar hole about that time."17

 That strange man may have been drawn to the Patch homestead by an article published in the Lewiston Evening Journal in the spring of 1900, and soon reprinted in papers across the country.
 Patch was styled a professional gambler who, "after wandering all over the face of the earth," settled in Greenwood with $100,000 in winnings.